oStglnd/rise-gh/model/README.md

 	- Test also LSTM with Bidrectional layers and perhaps other improvements.
 Better architecture?
 	- Models even seem to be able to correctly handle low-flow periods.
 	- Is it actually necessary to test GNN?
 Considering only temperature and humidity, no clear inductive biases to model, almost all features "point directly" to variable 2 be predicted.
+Not really.
-	- Seems "choice" of data for training is very important.
+	- (1) Seems "choice" of data for training is very important.
 Perhaps more feature engineering necessary?
 Or just more data.
+For example exploding validation loss and test data errors f.
+CNN model.
+Due to certain data points?
+Do another "sweep" of dataset...
+	- (2) Read up on LSTMs & Attention, implement LSTM network "correctly".
-	- Build GYM!
+	- (3) Build GYM!
 For RL agent.
 Simple agent.

 <p align="center">
   <img src=https://github.com/oStglnd/rise-gh/blob/main/misc/plots/humid_preds_10min.png?raw=true width="300" title="Humidity, preds">